The 2026 Policy Changes That Affect Georgia Borrowers

 Federal student loan policy changed significantly in 2026 — and these changes affect every borrower in Georgiaregardless of which state you live in.
 Here's what you need to know:

-The SAVE Plan Is Currently Blocked
+The SAVE Plan Transition

 Federal Options Available to Georgia Borrowers